AvaloniaUI/Avalonia/docs/spec/defining-properties.md

 A styled property is analogous to a `DependencyProperty` in other XAML frameworks.

-You register a styled property by calling `PerspexProperty.Register` and storing the result in a `static readonly` field.
+You register a styled property by calling `AvaloniaProperty.Register` and storing the result in a `static readonly` field.
 You then create a standard C# property to access it.